miracle-git/java/README.md

-# java
+# java - An Amazing project

-including java knowledge learning: data structure &amp; algorithm, design patterns &amp; principles.
+This Project Includes

+- Java Knowledge
+- Data Structure and AMP
+- Algorithm
+- Desgn patterns
+- java principles.
+- Many more